oracle/terraform-provider-oci/website/docs/r/datascience_pipeline_run.html.markdown

 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `display_name` - (Optional) (Updatable) A user-friendly display name for the resource.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 See [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `infrastructure_configuration_override_details` - (Optional) The infrastructure configuration details of a pipeline or a step.
+	* `block_storage_size_in_gbs` - (Required) The size of the block storage volume to attach to the instance.
+	* `shape_config_details` - (Optional) Details for the pipeline step run shape configuration.
+Specify only when a flex shape is selected.
+		* `memory_in_gbs` - (Optional) A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
+This specifies the size of the memory in GBs.
+		* `ocpus` - (Optional) A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+	* `shape_name` - (Required) The shape used to launch the instance for all step runs in the pipeline.
+	* `subnet_id` - (Optional) The subnet to create a secondary vnic in to attach to the instance running the pipeline step.
 * `log_configuration_override_details` - (Optional) The pipeline log configuration details.
 	* `enable_auto_log_creation` - (Optional) If automatic on-behalf-of log object creation is enabled for pipeline runs.
 	* `enable_logging` - (Optional) If customer logging is enabled for pipeline.